Market Identifier Code

 The Market Identifier Code (MIC) (ISO 10383) is a unique identification code used to identify securities trading exchanges, regulated and non-regulated trading markets.
 The MIC is a four alphanumeric character code, and is defined in ISO 10383 by the International Organization for Standardization (ISO).
-For example, the US NASDAQ market is identified by MIC code XNAS.
+For example, the US NASDAQ market is identified by MIC XNAS.

 ISO 10383

 ISO 10383 is the ISO standard that "specifies a universal method of identifying exchanges, trading platforms and regulated or non-regulated markets as sources of prices and related information in order to facilitate automated processing".
 The FIX Protocol uses MICs to denote values of the "Fix Exchange" data type.
 Markets of various asset classes, including equities, options and futures apply for MICs through the ISO.

 MICs are updated frequently and the latest published list is available at the maintenance organization of ISO 10383 in various formats: Excel, CSV, XML and PDF.
 These also include Modified and Deactivated MICs, as well as change lists since the last published update.